RoboSats/robosats/docs/_pages/docs/03-understand/13-fees.md

 In practice, the fees are applied when the user is presented with submitting the trade escrow (seller) or payout invoice (buyer) after the taker bond is locked.

-If the order pricing is *relative*, then the amount of satoshis being traded relative to the fiat exchange rate (we'll call `trade_sats`) fluctuates until the taker bond is locked.
-In cases of *explicit* order pricing, the amount of satoshis being traded is fixed.
-Refer to [Understand > Prices](https://learn.robosats.com/docs/prices/) for additional information regarding relative and explicit pricing methods.
+If the order pricing is *relative*, then the amount of Sats being traded relative to the fiat exchange rate (we'll call `trade_sats`) fluctuates until the taker bond is locked.
+In cases of *explicit* order pricing, the amount of Sats being traded is fixed.
+Refer to [Understand > Prices](/docs/prices/) for additional information regarding relative and explicit pricing methods.

 Until the taker bond is locked, the order's price continues to move with the market over time.
-Once the taker bond is locked for a relatively priced order, the amount of satoshis being traded is calculated as follows:
+Once the taker bond is locked for a relatively priced order, the amount of Sats being traded is calculated as follows:

 ````
 premium_rate = CEX_rate * (1 + (premium / 100))
 trade_sats = amount / premium_rate
 ````

-where `trade_sats` is the satoshis to be traded, `premium` is what the order maker defined during order creation, and `CEX_rate` is the current bitcoin exchange price given the currency you are using.
+where `trade_sats` is the Sats to be traded, `premium` is what the order maker defined during order creation, and `CEX_rate` is the current bitcoin exchange price given the currency you are using.

 The platform fees (`fee_sats`) associated with your order are calculated using the `trade_sats` variable:
 * For maker: